npoussu/MediMate/README.md

 The app is written entirely in Kotlin and uses the Gradle build system.

 To build the app, use the gradlew build command or use "Import Project" in Android Studio.
-A canary or stable version >= 3.2 of Android Studio is required and may be downloaded here.
+A canary or stable version >= 3.2 of Android Studio is required.

 ### Architecture